JeffHughes/AzureTableFramework/docs/source/index.md

 **Azure Tables require PartitionKeys to be defined!**
-(_Think of it as less of a burden and more like a free index_) **If you don't decorate one (string) property in each class with a [PartitionKey] attribute; an error will be thrown.** I suggest using a foriegn key propery and situating it above the ID property.
+(_Think of it as less of a burden and more like a free index_) **If you don't decorate one (string) property in each class with a [PartionKey] attribute; an error will be thrown.** I suggest using a foriegn key propery and situating it above the ID property.
 Results will eventually be returned sorted by PartitionKey, then RowKey alphanumerically.

 ### Additional Differences

 **Code-First Only!**

-**You probably won't be able to find the columns for Class + "ID" and whatevery property you decorated with [PartitionKey] in the storage table**
+**You won't be able to find the columns for Class + "ID" and whatevery property you decorated with [PartitionKey] in the storage table**
 	There's no reason to save the data twice.
 So, in the table, the data from the Class Name + "ID" property is removed and saved as the RowKey column and the data in the property decorated by [PartitionKey] is removed from that property and saved as the PartitionKey column.
 The data is restored to the appropriate field from storage.

 ```
     public class Blog : AzureTableEntity
     {
-        [PartitionKey]
+        [PartionKey]
         public string AuthorID { get; set; }
         //RowKey
         public string BlogID { get; set; }
         public string Url { get; set; }
         public Dictionary<string, Post> Posts { get; set; }
     }
 ```

 So, **Blog Table** will look like this:

 |PartitionKey|RowKey|Timestamp		  |Url |
 |------------|------|-----------------|----|